 - Fermenting weight or small jar, sanitized

-- Lay all your tools on a cookie sheet with a silicone baking mat in the oven and heat to 175 degrees Fahrenheit to sanitize everything.
+- Lay all your tools on a cookie sheet with a silicone baking mat in the oven and heat to 180F to sanitize everything.

 - Peel, rinse and chop your carrots either into sticks or rounds to desired thickness (we did both because littles were helping)